 If you are inspired to help us, you too can improve the quality of the teaching and learning experience in bell towers up and down the country.
 Your contribution will make a difference!
-Please have a chat with our Chair, Lesley Belcher.
-We would be delighted to work with you.
+Please have a chat with our Chair, Andrew Slade, We would be delighted to work with you.

 Working alongside the ART Administrators, are volunteers who deliver ART to course delegates and members from week to week.